 No justice administration college degree program is exactly like the next.
 Each program has its own unique strengths, and its own unique philosophy, mission, and academic focus.

-Beyond classroom course requirements, it is also common that in order for a student to successfully complete a college degree program in justice administration, he or she will need to complete fieldwork within his or her chosen concentration.
-The particular fieldwork requirements will vary, but they often can be fulfilled through an internship program and subsequent research and writing.
+Beyond classroom course requirements, students may also be expected to complete fieldwork within his or her chosen concentration.
+The particular fieldwork requirements may vary, but they can often be fulfilled through an internship program and subsequent research and writing.

-The focus of any college degree program in justice administration is to provide graduating students with the skills, knowledge, and experience they need to successfully enter the workforce.
-The nature of the jobs that students are eligible for after graduation from a degree program will be largely dependent upon the level of college degree they have earned.
+The nature of the positions that students can pursue after graduation from a justice administration degree program is largely dependent upon the level of college degree they have earned.

-Students who graduate with a bachelor's degree in justice administration may be eligible for entry-level employment in criminal justice agencies at the local, state, or federal level.
-They may also be eligible for jobs in security at private businesses or public institutions.
-Students who obtain a bachelor's degree can also continue their education in justice administration at the graduate level.
+Students who earn a bachelor's degree in justice administration may find themselves able to earn entry-level employment in criminal justice agencies at the local, state or federal level.
+They may also be capable of earning security positions at private businesses or public institutions.
+However, their prospects may improve if they decide to continue their education in justice administration at the graduate level.